 So, how do you know what size wires to use for your battery project?
 It can be confusing, but it can also be dangerous.
 If you don't use a large enough wire, the wires will become excessively hot under the intended load.
 And while we do recommend over-sizing wires, if you oversize by too much your build will be more expensive than necessary.

-Tables & Charts For Proper Cable & Wire Sizes
+Tables and Charts For Proper Cable and Wire Sizes

 Most people don’t realize that the amount of current a given wire can carry is dependent on the type of insulation it has.
 That's right, the same amount of copper can carry more current if its insulator is rated for higher temperatures.